Sandra Trattnigg

-Sandra Trattnigg (born 14 November 1976, Klagenfurt) is an Austrian opera and concert soprano.
+Sandra Trattnigg (born 14 November 1976) is an Austrian opera and concert soprano.

 Life

 Trattnigg was born in Klagenfurt in South Carinthia in 1976 and has been living in Zürich since 2005.
 She received her musical training at the University of Music and Performing Arts in Vienna at Helena Lazarska (vocal coach) as well as Edith Mathis (song and oratorio).
 In 2001, she won the Kammeroper Schloss Rheinsberg competition (Berlin).
 In 2002, she was the laureate of the Musica Juventutis competition of the Konzerthaus, Vienna, and received a sponsorship award from the Mozarteum University Salzburg in 2003.

 Trattnigg made her opera debut at the Schlosstheater Schönbrunn, singing Euridice in Gluck's Orfeo ed Euridice.
 She then continued to sing Cleopatra in Handel's Giulio Cesare in Egitto in Vienna, Donna Elvira in Mozart's Don Giovanni at the chamber opera at Schloss Rheinsberg, Pamina in his Die Zauberflöte, Mařenka in Smetana's The Bartered Bride and Antonia in Offenbach's The Tales of Hoffmann at the opera Klosterneuburg as well as Micaëla in Bizet's Carmen at the municipal theatre of Klagenfurt.
 She was then engaged at the Zürich Opera by Nikolaus Harnoncourt, where she has performed in roles such as Pamina, First Lady, Drusilla, Celia, Anna Geppone, First Flower Girl, The Duchess of Parma, Solveig, Marzelline, Micaëla, Vitellia, Rosalinde, Elisabeth und Gutrune.
 She sang in the Palau de les Arts Reina Sofía in Valencia as Marzelline (Fidelio) conducted by Zubin Mehta and performed as the main part in the premiere of Anno Schreier's Die Stadt der Blinden as well as Regina in Hindemith's Mathis der Maler in Zürich.
 In the Summer of 2012, she sang in The Magic Flute at the Salzburg Festival and performed as Freia in Das Rheingold in Leipzig.

 Trattnigg is also a concert singer.
 Appearances in all important European musical centers reflect her broad repertoire, her frequent engagements as well as her musical versatility: The Salzburg Festival, the Carinthian Summer, Konzerthaus and Musikverein Vienna, Tonhalle Zürich or the Gewandhaus in Leipzig being only some of her various stations in Europe.
 2011 she sang the St Luke Passion of Krzysztof Penderecki with the Dresden Philharmonic.
 Conducted by Ingo Metzmacher, Trattnigg also sung Martha in a rendition of Schubert's Lazarus with the German Symphony Orchestra Berlin.
 Up to now, Trattnigg has worked with conductors such as Nikolaus Harnoncourt, Zubin Mehta, Franz Welser-Möst, Fabio Luisi, Bernard Haitink, Nello Santi, Christian Thielemann, Marc Minkowski, Thomas Rösner, Andrés Orozco-Estrada, Ivor Bolton, Christoph von Dohnányi, Philippe Jordan, Ingo Metzmacher, Daniele Gatti, Ulf Schirmer, Plácido Domingo and Krzysztof Penderecki.